رهپویه معماری و شهرسازی

 • Kinesthetic/Tactile: From hard surfaces, crowding, and restricted movement to varied textures, open spaces for sitting, and smoother flow.

-The use of the collective pronoun "we" to describe the bazaar experience increased to 78% during Nowruz (from 42% pre-Nowruz), indicating a stronger sense of social inclusion.
+The use of the collective pronoun “we” to describe the bazaar experience increased from 42% to 78% during Nowruz (compared to pre-Nowruz), indicating a stronger sense of social inclusion.

 Integration and Interpretation of Findings